 Before proceeding to answer the question, let me first give you the definition of premonition and dreams as based on the dictionary meaning.
 A premonition is ‘a presentiment of the future; or a warning in advance’ while a dream is ‘a series of images, ideas, emotions, and sensations occurring involuntarily in the brain during certain stages of sleep.’

 Let’s first talk about dreams.
 We all know that dreams do play a role in our daily lives.
 Most people pay little attention to dreams.
 However, these dreams have the potential to help us find solutions to our daily problems and see things from a different perspective.
 Whenever we are dreaming, we can become who or what we want to be, regardless of the fact that in real life, sometimes it cannot be.
 Dreams have their own interpretation.
 For example, when you dream about loose teeth falling out it indicates a form of life transition.
 And dreams of rotten teeth can be evidence of decline and regeneration in the cycle of life.
-You can understand the meaning related to the content of your dreams through This Free Interpretations Wizard.
+You can understand the meaning related to the content of your dreams through the FAQs for dream interpretations here.

 Now, what about premonitions?
 As described earlier, prophetic dreams can predict events in the future.
 Many people have experienced fortune telling visions received through dreams in different types of situations.
 A positive insight or foreboding of what might soon happen, but in a vague sense.
 Even though it does not count as scientific evidence, throughout history many examples of predictive visions have been documented before a disaster, such as when the Titanic sank in 1912.
 There were over fifty known counts of predicted events recorded before the incident.
 In fact, some of the passengers who had a forewarning in their sleep later cancelled their tickets and never boarded the Titanic and were saved from the horrible disaster that ended up taking place.